bouchera2/SOEN_341/README.md

  -Manage organizations and assign roles.

 ## Additional Feature
-### Comment section and ratings
+### AI Chatbot

- Users can add comments and ask questions under each event.
-Once the user has attended the event, they will be able to rate it out of 5 stars.
+ Users will have access to an AI chatbot which will give information about the events and can recommend events based on the users database.
+The AI will save users information to personalize the answers to the user.